-Asia Miles provides the best overview of search results of the five programs in this guide.
-You can opt for fixed or flexible dates:
+Asia Miles used to have the best overview of search results of the five programs in this guide, but its current search engine is clunky and consumer-unfriendly.

-This program has the second-best flexible dates interface of the programs listed here.
-Again, you do not need to/cannot click a flexible date search option:
+This program has an easy-to-use flexible dates interface.
+You do not need to/cannot click a flexible date search option:

 Independent aggregators like Award Nexus and ExpertFlyer offer a more complete overview of search results by month or week, respectively, but do charge a price for their services.
 If you tend to travel frequently and/or are time-poor, investing in a membership may be worth it to you.